Navid200/xDrip/docs/Nightscout/NS_Install.md

 <mark>curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash</mark>
 <br/>

-It will take 2 minutes to complete a preliminay installation step.
+It will take 2 minutes to complete a preliminary installation step.
 The machine will automatically reboot then.
 You will see a disconnect message on the screen.
 Wait 30 seconds and click on retry.
 This time when the terminal opens, you will see this menu:
 ![](./images/Menu.png)

 To continue the installation, select item 1 "Initial Nightscout install" and enter.